throughput-ec/UnacquiredSites/README.md

 ├── data
 │   ├── sentences_nlp352                                    # data: parsed sentences' dummy file for reproducibility
-│   └── bibjson                                             # data: bibliography json dummy file for reproducibility ├── docs                                                    # all docs (md/pdf)
+│   └── bibjson                                             # data: bibliography json dummy file for reproducibility ├── figures                                                 # all docs (md/pdf)
-│   ├── 200615_monthly_report
+│   ├── charts
-│   ├── 200715_monthly_report
+│   └── docs
-│   ├── 200815_monthly_report
+├── src
-│   ├── 200915_monthly_report
+│   ├── modules                                             # all modules for the package
-│   └── 00_user_manual
-└── model_that_locates_sites/location/etc
-    ├── modules                                          # all modules for the package │   ├── arch                                             # model architectures used
+│   │   ├── arch                                            # model architectures used
-    │   ├── dataloader                                       # dataloader + related files
+│   │   ├── dataloader                                      # dataloader + related files
-    │   ├── output                                           # preprocessing output
+│   │   ├── output                                          # preprocessing output
-    │   │   └── stat_test_result
+│   │   │   └── stat_test_result
-    │   └──  preprocessing                                   # preprocessing modules
+│   │   └──  preprocessing                                  # preprocessing modules
-    └── tests                                                # all tests for the modules └── test_data
+│   └── tests                                               # all tests for the modules
+│       └── test_data
+└── README.md
 ```

 ### Workflow Overview

-This project uses the Neotoma GeoDeepDive output files; the sentences_nlp352 (sentences file that contains NLP parsed sentences) and the bibjson (JSON file that contains bibliographic information) as input.
+This project uses the GeoDeepDive output files:

-This files should then train a model that will then
+* `sentences_nlp352:` sentences file that contains NLP parsed sentences.
+* `bibjson:` JSON file that contains bibliographic information.

+These files are used as input in a ML model that, once trained, should:
+* Predict whether the paper is suitable for Neotoma.
-- Using additional features, improve the Site Name, Location, Age Span and Site Descriptions.
+* Improve the Site Name, Location, Age Span and Site Descriptions.
-- Predict whether the paper is suitable for the Neotoma Data Base.

 ### System Requirements